Storage Giant’s Ultimate Guide To Preparing For University And Student Living

 Living close to a supermarket is a useful tool as you can always find that night’s dinner in the reduced aisle.

-If your everyday routine consists of grabbing a coffee every morning from Starbucks, try to cut down your habit.
+If your everyday routine consists of grabbing a coffee every morning from Starbucks, try to cut down on your habit.
 Why not treat yourself once a week and commit to making your morning drink at home the other days?
 Just cutting out a few coffees a week could save you up to £15 per week and almost £60 a month.

 Now, imagine that you can cut the cost of everything you need as a student.
 Need a new dress for a night out?
 Do your research in-store but try purchasing online to see if you can get a better deal.
 Heading out to the club?
 Organise a pre-drinks party at your place, so you don’t have to order overpriced drinks at the bar.
 Taking a cab back home?
 Organise a group of people heading in the same direction and split the fare.